EyringMLClimateGroup/behrens24james_SPCESM2_ML_ensembles/README.md

      ```
      use this in csh shell, the first command sets the runscript, the second one the used ANN in this case, the third one the initilization data of CESM2 run

-     To enable an efficient parallezization on the HPC the use of e.g, parallel is recommented [https://www.gnu.org/software/parallel/](https://www.gnu.org/software/parallel/).
+     To enable an efficient parallelization on the HPC the use of e.g, parallel is recommented [https://www.gnu.org/software/parallel/](https://www.gnu.org/software/parallel/).